-Marianna Gatto is the executive director of the Italian American Museum of Los Angeles, a historian and author with more than a decade of experience in public history, non-profit leadership, museums, and education.
+Marianna Gatto is the executive director and cofounder of the Italian American Museum of Los Angeles (IAMLA), a historian and author with nearly two decades of experience in public history, non-profit leadership, museum development, historic preservation, grant writing, and education.

-Gatto’s extensive research produced Los Angeles’s Little Italy (Arcadia Press, 2009).
-She lectures frequently on Italian American history, and has appeared in several documentary films including, most recently, PBS’s four-part series, The Italian Americans; Finding the Mother Lode: Italian Americans in California, and Processions of Faith.
-She spearheaded the Italian Oral History Project and has collaborated on local and national projects pertaining to Italian American history, including Italian Heritage Month and California State Assembly Concurrent Resolution 68.
+Gatto’s research produced Los Angeles’s Little Italy (2009) and Beyond Little Italy: Italian Americans in the City of Angels, which will be released in 2020.
+Her writings are featured in national publications, and she has appeared in several documentary films including the PBS series The Italian Americans and Finding the Mother Lode: Italian Americans in California.
+Gatto has collaborated on local and national initiatives including California State Assembly Concurrent Resolution 68, and the historic designation of Tuna Canyon, a WWII-era detention center for Japanese and Italian Americans.
 Gatto is a frequent lecturer on Italian Americans in Southern California.
-She has provided diversity training for the Department of Homeland Security, Equal Opportunity Employment Commission and is contributor to numerous publications.
+She facilitates diversity and inclusion training for corporations and government entities, which have included the Department of Homeland Security and Equal Opportunity Employment Commission.

-From 2005-2010, Gatto served as a curator of history and education for the City of Los Angeles, where she oversaw matters pertaining to history and preservation, museums, and education.
-Gatto wrote and curated acclaimed exhibitions including At Work: The Art of California Labor; L.A.
-225: Los Angeles Through the Eyes of Artists; and Sacred Memories: Honoring the Dead Across Cultures.
-Gatto also designed, wrote and curated the landmark exhibition Sunshine and Struggle: The Italian Presence in Los Angeles, 1827-1927, which welcomed more than 60,000 visitors during its tri-city tour.
-The publication she authored, My City, My History, a California Education Standards based curriculum that examines Los Angeles’ diverse history, is utilized in schools throughout the region.
+Gatto began her career as an educator in economically disadvantaged neighborhoods of Los Angeles.
+She then worked for the City of Los Angeles, overseeing matters pertaining to history and preservation, museums, and education.
+Her years with the City of Los Angeles produced acclaimed exhibitions including L.A.
+225: Los Angeles Through the Eyes of Artists, Sacred Memories: Honoring the Dead Across Cultures, and Sunshine and Struggle: The Italian Presence in Los Angeles, 1827-1927.
+The California Education Standards-based curriculum guide she authored, My City, My History, was used in the region’s schools.